IBM/datastage-standalone-workshop/workshop/lab-1/README.md

 3. The `Compare` icon is used to compare this job with another job in the Project.

-4. The `View` menu has the following options
+4. The `View` menu has the following options:

-    1. View OSH code - which is available once the job has been successfully compiled
+    1. View OSH code - which is available once the job has been successfully compiled.
-    2. View log - which is available once the job has been run
+    2. View log - which is available once the job has been run.
     3. Properties - based on what is selected in the job canvas before clicking on `Properties`, either the properties of the job or of a connector/stage/link are displayed.

 5. The `Schedule` icon is used to set a schedule to run the job.